lf-edge/ekuiper/docs/en_US/index.md

 - Lightweight

-  - Core server package is only about 4.5M, memory footprint is about 10MB.
+  - The core server package is only about 4.5M, the memory footprint is about 10MB.

 - Cross-platform